MPKonst/iclr-blogposts-2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 [I'm redoing this as passing inputs through the logreg and averaging over XX samples as opposed to passing an average input through logreg]

 If the number ranges in GSM-Symbolic are systematically chosen to be larger than those in GSM8K (and don't even include the original question values), then it cannot claimed that the datasets come from the same distribution.
-Tokenisation is one mechansim that explains why this matters; larger number ranges in GSM-Symbolic may inherently disadvantage certain (and eventually all) models, potentially explaining some of the observed performance differences between models and datasets.
+Tokenisation is one mechanism that explains why this matters; larger number ranges in GSM-Symbolic may inherently disadvantage certain (and eventually all) models, potentially explaining some of the observed performance differences between models and datasets.

 > We have also observed the performance of LLMs deteriorating as question complexity increases.

-Plausible that the reasoning is harder when more clauses are introduced. worth noting that adding more clauses involves more arithmetic operations; more thorough analysis is needed to control for that variability.
+Plausible that the reasoning is harder when more clauses are introduced.
+It is worth noting that adding more clauses involves more arithmetic operations; more thorough analysis is needed to control for that variability.

-The same analysis is applicable to more complex questions; e.g. adding one extra clause, even if it takes only one operation --> similalry for 2 clauses;
+The same analysis is applicable to more complex questions; e.g. adding one extra clause, even if it takes only one operation --> similarly for 2 clauses;

-Repeat reasoning: translating the text to a sequence of operations; what the paper tests is whether models can do that *and* perofrm the operations correctly.
+Repeat reasoning: translating the text to a sequence of operations; what the paper tests is whether models can do that *and* perform the operations correctly.
 The rest of this post will not deal with reasoning;

 **Verdict:** Some indication that distributions might differ.
 Contamination is not mutually exclusive.
 TODO